About Nihon no hanga

 view in the weekends of the months of May and November, Friday through Sunday, daily from

 12:00 - 16:00 hrs.
-On every Friday in the months of May and November guided tours will be given
+On every Friday in the months of May and November a guided tour will be given

 Admission to Nihon no hanga is free.

-Please contact us at least one week before your desired visiting date.
+Please contact us at least two weeks before your preferred visiting date.
 However, please keep in mind we might not be able to accommodate your visit, since we are a private museum operated by a small organisation.

 Newsletter and Facebook